Employee training helps employees learn and develop new skills and stay up-to-date with the latest advances in their field.

 With coaching, the employee can feel in charge of their learning experience.
-Having autonomy can help employees feel respected and appreciated.
+Having that autonomy can help employees feel respected and appreciated.

-While the employee and their coach are often working on very specific tasks or skills, mentors can provide a more holistic view of an employee’s performance, career development, or even personal life.
+While the employee and their coach often work on specific tasks or skills, mentors can provide a more holistic view of an employee’s performance, career development, or even personal life.

-- Reenactment (post-mortem) Training
+Reenactment (post-mortem) Training

 This employee training method is especially useful for identifying and addressing employee concerns.

 Compliance training is essential: failure to properly comply with regulations can be illegal in some professions.

 Compliance training is often carried out by external trainers.
-They work with staff members and managers to create a customized employee training program, based on their specific responsibilities and areas of risk.
+They work with staff members and managers to create a customized employee training program based on their specific responsibilities and areas of risk.

-- Collaborative Learning and Interactive Training
+Collaborative Learning and Interactive Training

 Group discussions help staff to find inspiring solutions they would never have discovered on their own.
 And working together improves morale— keeping staff motivated when the material is complex.